-When an allegation is made against a member of staff, including supply staff, governors, volunteers and agency staff, set procedures must be followed.
+The headteacher has to decide whether the concern is an allegation or low-level concern (see Appendix I for further information re low level concerns.
+When an allegation is made against a member of staff, set procedures must be followed.
 It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.

 A child may also make an allegation against an innocent party because they are too afraid to name the real perpetrator.
-Even so, we must accept that some professionals do pose a serious risk to pupils and we must act on every allegation.
+Even so, we must accept that some professionals do pose a serious risk to pupils, and we must act on every allegation.